crypto-chassis/ccapi/README.md

   * Linux: GCC.
   * Windows: MinGW.
 * Troubleshoot:
+  * Try to remove all build artifacts and start from scratch (e.g. for cmake remove all the contents inside your build directory).
   * "Could NOT find OpenSSL, try to set the path to OpenSSL root folder in the system variable OPENSSL_ROOT_DIR (missing: OPENSSL_INCLUDE_DIR)".
 Try `cmake -DOPENSSL_ROOT_DIR=...`.
 On macOS, you might be missing headers for OpenSSL, `brew install openssl` and `cmake -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl`.
 On Windows, `vcpkg install openssl:x64-windows` and `cmake -DOPENSSL_ROOT_DIR=C:/vcpkg/installed/x64-windows-static`.
   * "Fatal error: can't write \<a> bytes to section .text of \<b>: 'File too big'".
 Try to add compiler flag `-Wa,-mbig-obj`.
 See https://github.com/assimp/assimp/issues/2067.
   * "string table overflow at offset \<a>".
 Try to add optimization flag `-O1` or `-O2`.
 See https://stackoverflow.com/questions/14125007/gcc-string-table-overflow-error-during-compilation.